Franciscan Church of the Annunciation: Façade

 The front facade of the church was built in the Baroque style in 1703–1706 and completely redesigned in 1858 according to the plans of the Austrian painter Franz Kurz zum Thurn und Goldenstein.
 Its red colour replaced the earlier classical white, a Goldenstein's fresco of four Church Fathers was added above the entrance (in 1882, it was replaced by a fresco by Janez Wolf), and a statue of Our Lady of Loretto, i.e. Madonna with Child, was added at the top of the facade.
 The statue, which replaced an older wooden statue of a Black Madonna, was made of beaten copper by Matej Schreiner upon a plan drawn by Goldenstein.

 The facade has two parts, featuring pilasters with the Ionic capitals in the lower part and pilasters with Corinthian capitals in the upper part.
 The sides of the upper part are decorated with volutes.
 The faces and the hands were modelled by Franc Ksaver Zajec.
 The facade also has three niches with sculptures of God the Father above the main stone portal, and an angel and the Virgin Mary in the side niches, work by the Baroque sculptor Paolo Callalo.
 There is a stone entrance staircase in front of the church.
 The wooden door with reliefs of women's heads dates to the 19th century.
 In the 20th century, the facade was renovated twice, in 1961 and 1992–93.

 Monastery

-Next to the church, squeezed next to Prešeren Square between Čop Street, Nazor Street and Miklosich Street, there is a Franciscan monastery dating from the 13th century.
+Next to the church, squeezed next to Prešeren Square between Čop Street, Nazor Street and Miklošič Street, there is a Franciscan monastery dating from the 13th century.
 It features the richest monastic library in Slovenia, which contains over 70,000 books, including many incunables and medieval manuscripts.
 Founded in 1233, the monastery was initially located at Vodnik Square, moving to the present location during the Josephine reforms of the late 18th century.